TWiStErRob/twisterrob.github.io/_posts/2015-06-13-git-pull-request.md

 ## Update remote

-`strager-head-branch` is usually the `master` branch and `my-pr-branch`'s name is highly correlated with what your PR is representing.
+`stranger-head-branch` is usually the `master` branch and `my-pr-branch`'s name is highly correlated with what your PR is representing.

 {% highlight console %}
-me@laptop$ git checkout strager-head-branch
+me@laptop$ git checkout stranger-head-branch
-Switched to branch 'strager-head-branch'
+Switched to branch 'stranger-head-branch'

-me@laptop$ git merge mint/strager-head-branch
+me@laptop$ git merge mint/stranger-head-branch
 Updating abc1230..abc123f
 Fast-forward
 ...